Kaltsoon/react-native-material/material/3-communicating-with-server.md

 React Native provides [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for making HTTP requests in our applications.
 React Native also supports the good old [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) which makes it possible to use third-party libraries such as [Axios](https://github.com/axios/axios).
 These APIs are the same as the ones in the browser environment and they are globally available without the need for an import.

-Users who have used both Fetch API and XMLHttpRequest API most likely agree that the Fetch API is easier to use and more modern.
+People who have used both Fetch API and XMLHttpRequest API most likely agree that the Fetch API is easier to use and more modern.
 However, this doesn't mean that XMLHttpRequest API doesn't have its uses.
 For the sake of simplicity, we will be only using the Fetch API in our examples.

 Sending HTTP requests using the Fetch API can be done using the `fetch` function.
 The first argument of the function is the URL of the resource: